laudai/MUF/README.md

 Setp 3.
 Set VB-CABLE Output to your default recoder.
 ![virtual audio device](doc/VAC_CableOutput.png)

 Setp 4.
-Set VoiceMetter A2 to VB-CABLE Iutput.
+Set VoiceMetter A2 to VB-CABLE Input.
 ![VoiceMetter](doc/VOICEMETTER.png)

 Setp 5.
 Run the project .
 And feel free to use it !!